sass/sass/doc-src/SASS_CHANGELOG.md

   This flag hasn't been necessary since Rails 2.0.
   Existing Rails 2.0 installations will continue to work.

+* Removed deprecated support for ! prefixed variables.
+Use $ to prefix variables now.

+* Removed the deprecated css2sass executable.
+Use sass-convert now.

+* Removed support for the equals operator in variable assignment.
+Use : now.

+* Removed the sass2 mode from sass-convert.
+Users who have to migrate from sass2 should install Sass 3.0 and quiet all deprecation warnings before installing Sass 3.1.

 ## 3.0.26 (Unreleased)

 * Fix a performance bug in large SCSS stylesheets with many nested selectors.